Skip to content

 init

-This hook itself is accessible by unauthenticated users by default (also depends if the hook is registered outside from an additional permission check).
+This hook itself is accessible by unauthenticated users by default (also depends on whether the hook is registered outside of an additional permission check).
 Visiting the front page of a WordPress site should trigger the init hook.

-An unauthenticated user can simply visit the front page of a WordPress instance and it will trigger any function that is attached to the init hook.
+An unauthenticated user can visit the front page of a WordPress instance, and it will trigger any function that is attached to the init hook.

 add_action( 'init', 'process_post' );